-Pre-Season
+High Plains Little League Pre-Season

-- Take possession of this Safety Manual and the First-Aid Kit supplied by HPLL. - ➤ Appoint a volunteer parent as Team Safety Officer (TSO).
-The TSO must be able to be present at all games and must own or have access to a cell phone for emergencies. - Attend a mandatory training session on First Aid given by HPLL with his/her designated coaches and TSO.
+Take possession of this Safety Manual and the First-Aid Kit supplied by HPLL.

+- Appoint a volunteer parent as Team Safety Officer (TSO).
+The TSO must be able to be present at all games and must own or have access to a cell phone for emergencies.
+If a TSO is not designated, the manager will assume the responsibilities. - Attend a mandatory training session on First Aid and CPR/AED given by HPLL with his/her designated coaches and TSO.
 Training is mandatory.
-At least one representative from each team will attend each year. - ➤ Meet with all parents and players and cover the basics of Safe Play with his/her team before starting first practice. - Manager or designated coach per team will have to attend fundamental training. - ➤ While meeting with the parents, ask them if the child takes any medication and any medical safety concerns we should be aware of. - > Cover the basics of safe play with his/her team before starting the first practice. - ➤ Return the signed HPLL Code of Conduct and the HPLL Safety Code to the HPL Safety Officer before the first game. - ➤ Teach players the fundamentals of the game while advocating safety.
+At least one representative from each team will attend each year. - ➤ Meet with all parents and players and cover the basics of Safe Play with his/her team before starting first practice. - Manager or designated coach per team will have to attend fundamental training. - ➤ While meeting with the parents, ask them if the child takes any medication and any medical safety concerns we should be aware of. - Cover the basics of safe play with his/her team before starting the first practice. - ➤ Return the signed HPLL Code of Conduct and the HPLL Safety Code to the HPLL Safety Officer before the first game. - ➤ Teach players the fundamentals of the game while advocating safety.
 Fundamental training is mandatory.
-At least one representative from each team will attend each year.

-- Teach players how to slide before the season starts.
+At least one representative from each team will attend each year. - ➤ Teach players how to slide before the season starts.
 A board representative will be available to teach these fundamentals if the Manager or designated coaches do not know them. - Notify parents that if a child is injured or ill, he or she cannot return to practice unless they have a note from their doctor.
-This medical release protects you if that child should become further injured or ill.
-There are no exceptions to this rule. - ➤ In accordance with Colorado's "Jake Snakenberg Youth Concussion Act," each manager and coach will have training in recognizing a concussion.

-- Encourage players to bring water bottles to practices and games. - Encourage parents to bring sunscreen for themselves and their child. - Encourage your players to wear mouth protection and heart guards.
+This medical release protects the manager or designee if that child should become further injured or ill.
+There are no exceptions to this rule. - ➤ In accordance with Colorado's "Jake Snakenberg Youth Concussion Act," each manager and coach will have training in recognizing a concussion. - Encourage players to bring water bottles to practices and games. - Encourage parents to bring sunscreen for themselves and their child. - Encourage your players to wear mouth protection and heart guards.

-Season Play
+High Plains Little League Regular Season Play

-- ➤ Work closely with the Team Safety Officer and the Equipment Officer to make sure equipment is in first-rate working order. - Make sure that telephone access is available at all activities including practices.
-It is suggested that a cellular phone always be on hand.

-- Teach the fundamentals of the game to players:

-- Catching fly balls

-- Sliding correctly

-- Proper fielding of ground balls

-- ❖ Simple pitching motion for balance

-- ➤ Be open to ideas, suggestions or help.

-- > Enforce that prevention is the key to reducing accidents to a minimum.

-- ➤ Have players wear sliding pads if they have cuts or scrapes on their legs. - Always have First-Aid Kit and Safety Manual on hand. - Use common sense.
+- ➤ Have a written safety plan for all practices and games. - ➤ Work closely with the Team Safety Officer and the Equipment Officer to make sure equipment is in first-rate working order. - Make sure that telephone access is available at all activities including practices.
+It is suggested that a cellular phone always be on hand. - Not expect more from their players than what the players are capable of. - > Teach the fundamentals of the game to players: - Catching fly balls - Sliding correctly - Proper fielding of ground balls - Proper throwing mechanics - Simple pitching motion for balance - > Be open to ideas, suggestions or help. - Enforce that prevention is the key to reducing accidents to a minimum. - ➤ Have players wear sliding pads if they have cuts or scrapes on their legs. - Always have First-Aid Kit and Safety Manual on hand. - Use common sense.